On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Conditions on time step and minimum number of phase qubits

 \subsection{Minimum number of phase qubits}

 Once $t$ has been set by one of the three methods proposed above (most often using the method 3 above), we can define the minimum number of phase qubits for a satisfying energy reconstruction.
-Using QPE, we expect any energy estimation (thus also the estimation of the ground energy) to reach chemical accuracy $\varepsilon_{\rm ch.acc}=1.6\times10^{-3}$ Ha.
-Using eqs.~\eqref{E_j}, \eqref{eq:ljbound} and \eqref{Eestim} implies that for any $j\ge 0$:
+Using QPE, we expect any energy estimation (thus also the estimation of the ground energy) to reach chemical precision $\varepsilon_{\rm ch}=1.6\times10^{-3}$ Ha.
+Using ~\eqref{E_j}, \eqref{eq:ljbound} and \eqref{Eestim} implies that for any $j\ge 0$:

-where $N_{\rm min}(t)$ represents the minimum number of phase qubits to reach chemical accuracy.
+where $N_{\rm min}(t)$ represents the minimum number of phase qubits to reach chemical precision.

-Note that eq.~\eqref{eq:N_constr} allows us to refine other proposals, e.g. the one in Ref. \cite{bauer2025postvariationalgroundstateestimation} that considers the energy gap instead of the chemical accuracy and where the $t$-dependency is implicit.
+Note that ~\eqref{eq:N_constr} allows us to refine other proposals, e.g. the one in \cite{bauer2025postvariationalgroundstateestimation} that considers the energy gap instead of the chemical precision and where the $t$-dependency is implicit.
 Also, choosing a larger $t$ allows us to reduce $N_{\rm min}(t)$.
 For instance, $N=20$ phase qubits are sufficient if $t=10^{-3}$ is pertinent; $N=10$ phase qubits are sufficient if $t=1$ is pertinent.

 { The implicit dependency of $t$ in $N_S$ (that should usually be polynomial) implies that $N_{\rm min}(t)$ tends to increase slowly when $N_S$ increases (the increase should usually be logarithmic).
-Fig. 4 in Ref. \cite{bauer2025postvariationalgroundstateestimation} confirms this point even if the setting is slightly different as already mentioned.
+Fig. 4 in \cite{bauer2025postvariationalgroundstateestimation} confirms this point even if the setting is slightly different as already mentioned.
 In practice, few tens of phase qubits should be sufficient for molecules with few hundreds of electrons. }

-Using at least $N_{\rm min}(t)$ phase qubits ensures that any energy $E_j$ estimate obtained through $\frac{l_j}{2^N}$ reaches chemical accuracy.
+Using at least $N_{\rm min}(t)$ phase qubits ensures that any energy $E_j$ estimate obtained through $\frac{l_j}{2^N}$ reaches chemical precision.
 However, taking more phase qubits such as

 can be interesting to foster the success of QPE, as we will detail later.